Analysis of the alternating direction method of multipliers for nonconvex problems: Statement and preliminaries

 Comparing the above with Equation~\eqref{mainKKTx}, we see that the gradient with respect to $\x$ of the Lagrangian of Problem~\eqref{problem} evaluated at $(\x^{k+1},\bmu^{k+1},\blam^{k+1})$ is $\r^{k+1}$, which makes its definition as the dual residual appropriate.
 Further, it is clear that $\q^{k+1}$ equals the violation of the feasibility condition~\eqref{mainKKTfeas2}.
-Finally, by continuous differentiability under Assumption~\ref{assm:KKTiterates}, note that $\r^{k+1}$ and $\q^{k+1}$ go to zero as $(\x^{k+1},\y^{k+1},\bmu^{k+1},\blam^{k+1})$ approaches a KKT point $(\x^*,\y^*,\bmu^*,\blam^*)$.
+Finally, note that as $(\x^{k+1},\y^{k+1},\bmu^{k+1},\blam^{k+1})$ approaches a KKT point $(\x^*,\y^*,\bmu^*,\blam^*)$, $\q^{k+1}$ goes to zero, and by continuous differentiability under Assumption~\ref{assm:KKTiterates}, $\r^{k+1}$ goes to zero as well.

 Meanwhile, note that we may solve analytically for $\y^{k+1}$.
 First, note that the problem for $\y^{k+1}$ is convex, so there is no need to distinguish between whether we find a local or global minimizer.
 The first order optimality conditions are